This guide shows how most 240 volt hot tubs and portable home spas are

 product is entirely at his/her own risk.

-And I really like the fact that we were able to add the outdoor
+And I really like the fact that we were able to add an outdoor

 GFCI electrical outlet (which is required by code where we live)